HelmholtzAI-Consultants-Munich/fg-clustering/README.rst

 :code:`pip install fgclustering`

 Usage
 -------------------------------

 To get explainability of your Random Forest model via Forest-Guided Clustering, you simply need to run the folloiwng command:

-:code:`forest_guided_clustering(output='fgc', model=rf, data=data_boston, target_column='target')`
+:code:`forest_guided_clustering(output='fgc', data=data_boston, target_column='target', model=rf)`

 where

-- :code:`output='fgc'` sets the name for the heatmap and boxplot,
+- :code:`output='fgc'` prefix for plot names of heatmap, boxplots and feature importance plots,
-- :code:`model=rf` is a Random Forest Classifier or Regressor object,
-- :code:`data=data_boston` is the dataset on which the Random Forest model was trained on and
+- :code:`data=data_boston` is the dataset on which the Random Forest model was trained on,
-- :code:`target_column='target'` is the name of the target column in the provided dataset.
+- :code:`target_column='target'` is the name of the target column (i.e. *target*) in the provided dataset and
+- :code:`model=rf` is a Random Forest Classifier or Regressor object.

-The function will return the optimal number of clusters and plot the forest-guided clustering results as heatmap and boxplots.
+The function call returns the optimal number of clusters and visualizes the forest-guided clustering results as heatmap, boxplots and feature importance plots.
 For a detailed tutorial see the IPython Notebook :code:`tutorial.ipynb`.

 License